MarkPlaisance/PDM2024/README.md

 ## Narrative Description <a name="NarrativeDescription"></a>
 Loot Box is a game where you can open loot boxes and get items related to LSU and it's culture.
 The only goal is to get as many of each item as you can.
-There are 6 ranrities, ranging from Common to Ultra.
-The player can use a joystick or mouse to click and open chests, and they will be rewarded with one of thirty one possible items.
-Along with seeing the item and hearing a sound corralating to the item's rarity, the arduino LED's will also light up, indicating which rarity has been pulled.
+There are six rarities, ranging from Common to Ultra.
+The player can use a joystick or mouse to click and open chests, and they will be rewarded with one of thirty-one possible items.
+Along with seeing the item and hearing a sound corralating to the item's rarity, the arduino LED's will light up, indicating which rarity has been pulled.

 ## Images &amp; Diagrams<a name="Images"></a>